Green housing

 Are you thinking about taking the next step in making your home even more efficient?
 Go all electric or aim for zero-net energy.

-You can lower your energy bills, reduce your carbon footprint, improve indoor air quality and increase your power outage resilience.
+You can lower your energy bills, reduce your carbon footprint, improve indoor air quality and increase your home's resilience.

 Efficient electric homes

-Efficient electric homes, also known as energy efficient homes, are homes designed to use energy more efficiently and reduce their overall carbon footprint.
-The idea is to use as little energy as possible to maintain a comfortable living environment while minimizing the impact on the environment.
+Energy-efficient homes are designed to use as little energy as possible to maintain a comfortable living environment while minimizing the impact on the environment.
+These homes use advanced technologies, such as:

-One way homes can become more efficient is by using advanced insulation materials and construction techniques.
-Proper insulation can help keep the house cooler in the summer and warmer in the winter, reducing the need for heating and cooling.
+• Insulation & construction: Using high-performance insulation materials and construction techniques helps keep the house cooler in the summer and warmer in the winter, reducing the need for heating and cooling.

-Another way to make homes more efficient is with ENERGY STAR(r)-certified appliances, heat pumps, water heating, battery-powered lawn tools, and other energy-efficient technologies that can help to reduce the amount of energy used.
+• Efficient equipment: Using ENERGY STAR®-certified appliances, heat pumps, water heating, battery-powered lawn tools, and other energy-efficient technologies can help to reduce energy use.

-In addition, many efficient electric homes incorporate renewable energy sources such as solar panels, wind turbines, or geothermal systems to generate their own electricity or heat.
-This reduces energy costs and the overall environmental footprint of the home.
+• Renewable energy: Many efficient electric homes incorporate renewable energy sources such as solar panels, wind turbines, or geothermal systems to generate their own electricity or heat.
+This reduces energy costs and the environmental footprint of the home.

 Existing Homes: Wattsmart® Homes provides utility incentives for existing properties, including rebates of up to $1,800 for air-source heat pumps and $550 for heat pump water heaters.